 This past week we read about platypus.
 They’re fascinating creatures that don’t really fit into any of our categories of animals perfectly.
-It’s got a bill like a duck, it’s body is rather like that of a badger, it’s tail looks like a beaver tail, it lays eggs, but it suckles its’ young.
+It’s got a bill like a duck, it’s body is rather like that of a badger, it’s tail looks like a beaver tail, it lays eggs, but it suckles its’ young (I promise this will all relate to how to write an animal report and the printable).
 It’s no wonder the first one brought back everyone thought was a fake.
+They make for a great homeschool science lesson.

-Of course we had to investigae these animals more, so we found a couple of youtube videos to watch.
+Of course we had to investigate these animals more, so we found a couple of youtube videos to watch.

 The interesting thing to me, I always assumed because they were from Australia they were marsupials.
 They’re not.
 I was very surprised to learn this.

-Then we spent the next few days writing drafts, and finally they were graded using the rubric.
+Then we spent the next few days writing drafts, and finally they were graded using the rubric included in the printable.

 The boys both have a few things to work on.
 But, they know exactly what they need to do and why.
 They both need to work on their handwriting.
 Princess is still finishing hers.
 She managed to lose her report somehow and is in the process of recreating hers as I type this.